 It can restrict blood flow to the baby (even if you have higher blood pressure, less is getting through the placenta) but mostly the problem is due to MOM’S health so that she doesn’t seize, etc.

-Do not miss my whole other post about preeclampsia that will give more info on the treatments.
+If you have more questions about preeclampsia, don’t miss my whole other post about preeclampsia that will give more info on the treatments and more symptoms to keep an eye out for.

 Leave a Reply